 Make a manager an administrative owner

 A manager account has to be made an administrative owner of an account from within the account itself.
 Here's how:

-- Click the gear icon in the top corner of the managed account and select Account settings.
+- Click the tools icon in the upper right corner of the managed account.